USD 395

 4: To give the student the ability to play more musically.

-5: To prepare the student for the Trinity Acoustic Guitar Grade 2 examination
+5: To prepare the student for the Trinity College London - Acoustic Guitar Grade 2 Exam.

 Completion of 104 course